Hebrews 13

 Hebrews 13:10-14Jesus Suffered Without the Gate

 10We have an altar, whereof they have no right to eat which serve the tabernacle.
-11For the bodies of those beasts, whose blood is brought into the holy place by the high priest for sin, are burned without the camp.
+11For the bodies of those beasts, whose blood is brought into the sanctuary by the high priest for sin, are burned without the camp.
 12Wherefore Jesus also, that he might sanctify the people with his own blood, suffered without the gate.
 13Let us go forth therefore unto him without the camp, bearing his reproach.
 14For here have we no continuing city, but we seek one to come.

 Believers have an altar, but it is not the tabernacle altar.
 The sacrifice has been offered - Jesus, once and for all.
 The old system, with its burnt offerings and priestly meals, cannot save those who cling to it.
 But the altar of Christ remains open to all who believe.